-Some of the most contentious disagreements during a divorce or separation involve questions of child custody and religion.
-Increasingly, partners of different faiths are marrying and having children, and if these partners split up, they may disagree about whose religion the child should follow.
-When it comes to matters of religion, courts proceed cautiously because they are wary of trampling on parents' constitutional right to practice their religious faiths.
+More and more people of different faiths are marrying and having children.
+But if these partners divorce, they may disagree about whose religion the child should follow.
+This can lead to intense disagreement during child custody negotiations.
+First Amendment rights protect freedom of religion.
+So, courts proceed cautiously in these cases.
+They are wary of interfering with a parent's constitutional right to practice their faith.

 There's no uniform standard among the states in handling religion-based custody questions.
-Generally, a court will focus on what's in the best interests of the child.
+Generally, the court's decision will depend on what's in the best interest of the child.
 Read on to learn more about child custody and religion and how it impacts the divorce process.

 Child Custody and Religion: Best Interests of the Child

-One exception to the principle of religious neutrality is that a court will not allow a child to be injured, either physically or emotionally, by a religious practice.
-However, courts will demand some proof of actual harm.
-In the words of the Washington Supreme Court, a court may not favor either parent's religious beliefs "without a clear showing of harm to the children."
+One exception to this rule is that a court will not allow a child to be injured, either physically or emotionally, by religious practice.
+However, courts will need some proof of actual harm.

 Religion-Based Visitation Issues

 Issues of religion can also arise in the context of visitation.
 If one parent has sole physical custody, the non-custodial parent may wish to involve the child in a different religion during visits, which often occur on weekends or holidays.
 What happens then?
 Courts typically resolve these questions on their specific facts.